cloud-mikesoh-com/docker-postfix-mysql/README.md

 were made that direct contribution may not necessarily be necessary but would not be in the spirit of Open Source.

-## This image is still under active development
+## This image is no longer under development

-I am actively building this image as of February 20, 2017.
+This project is archived as of 1/1/2021.

 ## Image Requirements